 The police just pulled you over for a traffic violation.
 The officer took down your information and has decided to issue you a citation.
 As he is handing you the ticket, he asks “Do you mind if I run my K-9 around your vehicle?”
 What do you do?
 Can you refuse?
 What happens when the officer walks his dog around your car anyway?

-If you face criminal charges contact Meyer Van Severen, S.C. immediately.
+If you face criminal charges contact Van Severen Law Office immediately.
 Criminal justice actors throughout Wisconsin recognize our defense attorneys as among the best in the state.
 Whether you’re charged with a drunk driving offense, a drug offense, or any other kind of crime, contact us at (414) 270-0202.

 Reasonable suspicion and extending the stop